GRinvestPOOL/karlsen-stratum-bridge/README.md

 server type installation - details may be different for a desktop installation.

-The following will run the bridge assuming a local karlsend node with default port settings, and listen on port 5555 for incoming stratum connections.
+The following will run the bridge assuming a local nexelliad node with default port settings, and listen on port 5555 for incoming stratum connections.

 ```
 git clone https://github.com/GRinvestPOOL/nexellia-stratum-bridge.git
-cd karlsen-stratum-bridge
+cd nexellia-stratum-bridge
 docker compose -f docker-compose-all-src.yml up -d --build
 ```

-These settings can be updated in the [config.yaml](cmd/karlsenbridge/config.yaml) file, or overridden by modifying, adding or deleting the parameters in the `command` section of the `docker-compose-all-src.yml` file.
+These settings can be updated in the [config.yaml](cmd/nexelliabridge/config.yaml) file, or overridden by modifying, adding or deleting the parameters in the `command` section of the `docker-compose-all-src.yml` file.
 Additionally, Prometheus (the stats database) and Grafana (the dashboard) will be